 Pediatrics Residency Locations

-DAMC is the third integrated teaching hospital of the SAUSHEC Pediatric Residency.
+CRDAMC is the third integrated teaching hospital of the SAUSHEC Pediatric Residency.
 It is located on Ft Hood, TX, 140 miles north of San Antonio.
 Ft Hood is the largest Army post in the world.
-DAMC performs more than 1,800 deliveries a year and 150,000 pediatric clinic visits a year with a faculty of 10 Army and 4 to 6 civilian pediatricians.
-The resident rotations at DAMC are designed in part to better prepare our graduates for the environment in which most of them will practice after completion of training.
+CRDAMC performs more than 1,800 deliveries a year and 150,000 pediatric clinic visits a year with a faculty of 10 Army and 4 to 6 civilian pediatricians.
+The resident rotations at CRDAMC are designed in part to better prepare our graduates for the environment in which most of them will practice after completion of training.

-The combination of Army/Air Force pediatric faculty of the BAMC, WHMC, and DAMC ensures that the program has multiple faculty in every pediatric medical and surgical subspecialty.
+The combination of Army/Air Force pediatric faculty of the BAMC, WHASC, and CDDAMC ensures that the program has multiple faculty in every pediatric medical and surgical subspecialty.
 This faculty is dedicated to teaching and this has been routinely rated as the number one strength of our training program by the SAUSHEC Pediatric Residents.

-To round out our education the SAUSHEC Pediatric Residency joined collaborated with the University of Texas Health Science Center and Santa Rosa Children's hospital to provide additional sites for residency training through rotations in the NICU, PICU, Ward, and multiple community clinics.
+To round out our education the SAUSHEC Pediatric Residency joined collaborated with the University of Texas Health Science Center and the Children’s Hospital of San Antonio (CHofSA) to provide additional sites for residency training through rotations in the NICU, PICU, Ward, and multiple community clinics.
 This partnership has led to a unique experience for our residents as they gain exposure to multiple diverse patient populations both through the military medical centers and the civilian counterparts.

 The combination of an outstanding faculty, broad patient populations, state-of-the-art facilities, and close university ties makes the SAUSHEC one of the premier pediatric residencies in the nation.
 Come visit us and experience all that SAUSHEC has to offer you and your future education.